Shaji N. Karun: Film direction

 Shaji made his directorial debut with the Malayalam film Piravi ("The Birth", 1988), which won him the prestigious Caméra d'Or – Mention d'honneur at the 1989 Cannes Film Festival.
 While Piravi was about the grief of a father who loses his son, Shaji's second film, Swaham (1994) continued with the theme of grief.
 Swaham was selected to compete at the 1994 Cannes Film Festival.
 Vanaprastham ("The Final Dance", 1999) dealt with the identity crisis faced by an actor.
 Mohanlal played the lead role in this film.
 He directed the film Nishad, made in Hindi, which was completed in May 2002, and premiered in the Fukuoka International Film Festival held in September 2002 in Japan.
 His latest film is titled Kutty Srank with Mammootty playing the lead role.
 The film was released theatrically in Kerala in July 2010.
 Swapaanam with Jayaram and Kadambari has premiered at Dubai International Film Festival on 8 December 2013, a rare recognition for Malayalam Cinema as the World premiere screening outside India.
 Olu, his latest film, under 'fantasy perception' and narrative, had chosen the inaugural film of Indian Panorama film selections presented in International Film Festival of India Goa-2018.
 OLU has also been chosen as the "OPENING FILMS" of TWO major International film festivals- International film festival of INNSBRUCK 2019, AUSTRIA, ISOLA Cinema International film festival 2019, SLOVENIA.
 Olu also won the National Film Award for Best Cinematography (2018) award in the 66th National Film Awards.

 He also made around a dozen short films and documentaries.
 Besides making films, Shaji Karun has been active as a juror at many international film festivals and an active participant in governmental and academic arenas.
 He was the inaugural Chairman of the Kerala State Chalachitra Academy, the first academy for film and TV in India and was also the Executive Chairman of International Film Festival of Kerala from 1998 to 2001.

+Controversies

+In 2022, several women filmmakers accused Shaji of workplace harassment.
+The allegations were made during wider discussions about workplace conduct in the Malayalam film industry.